ado21/DynamicMacros/README.md

 Keep in mind those are just 4 examples from basic to advanced macros.
 First occurence with @anything(excluding facts above) will be considered as line for healer and then second occurence with @anything(excluding facts above) will be considered as line for dps.

 **Modifiers(nomod,shift..) which I use in examples are totally optional**.
-They work same way they do in default macros by Blizzard
+They work same way they do in default macros by Blizzard.

 1. **cast on friendly healer without modifier and on friendly dps in team with shift modifier**